catch-point/ib-tws-node/README.md

 This project uses promises to reject parameter input errors and some i/o errors, while server errors use the `error` event.
 This helps to distinguish between client and server errors and make it easier to associate parameter errors with calling function.

+### Extra properties

+This project will reject unknown properties on objects passed into the action methods.
+So, if you use `conId` when it should be `conid` it will return a rejected assertion error promise.

+### conid vs conId

+The Java Client is inconsistent of its use of `conid` vs `conId`, this project makes no effort to change that.

 ### ContractDetails.contract

 This project follows the Java Client naming of a `contract` property on `ContractDetails`, while other projects may call this project 'summary'.

-### conid vs conId

-The Java Client is inconsistent of its use of `conid` vs `conId`, this project makes no effort to change that.
-However, other node clients do.

 ### enums